 Ibogaine works to treat addictions differently based on the addiction.
-However, although there are many varying degrees of addictions and the protocol regarding their treatment, most of these treatment approaches fall into one of these three categories:
+Although there are many varying degrees of addiction, and different protocol regarding their treatment, most of these treatment approaches fall into one of these three categories:

 - Heroin and opiate addiction